vivaxyblog/vivaxyblog.github.io/_posts/2019-08-02-git-tag-and-push-git-tag.md

 - Why my git tags cannot be pushed sometimes?
 - What's the difference between `git push --follow-tags` and `git push --tag`?

-There are concepts beneath the questions actually.
+There are concepts beneath the questions.
 Firstly, We will talk about `lightweight tag` and `annotated tag`.

 ## Lightweight Tag And Annotated Tag.